vistar-platform-team/vistar_reporting/README.md

 # Running the Report

 Once you have the required modules, you can pull reports as much you damn well please.
-To run this script, clone this repo and the cd into the vistar-reporting directory.
+To run this script, clone this repo and then cd into the vistar-reporting directory.

 ### Configuring the Report Parameters

-In order to pull the report correctly, you will want to edit the `options.json` file in order to set the report parameters such as environment, account + password (e.g. intersection@vistarmedia.com), reporting filters, and more.
+In order to customize the report, you edit the `options.json` file.
+Here, you can set parameters such as environment, account + password (e.g. intersection@vistarmedia.com), reporting filters, and more.
 Once you are happy with the options, save `options.json` and run the script from your terminal.

 Run: